florent-brosse/EKS-multiarch/Readme.md

   Platform:  linux/s390x
   ```

-We can see that the image is builded for the different architecture.
+We can see that the image is built for different architectures.
 For more information:
 https://docs.docker.com/registry/spec/manifest-v2-2/

 Docker manages to choose the right version they should pull and run according to the architecture of the docker engine.
 So you can use the same command `docker run -t -i --rm ubuntu bash` in amd64 or arm64.

-Let's do a hello world web app and push a multi architecture docker images into ECR.
+Let's do a hello world web app and push multi architecture docker images into ECR.

-I've tooked Java for the compiled into bytecode language, for the interpreted language I've choosed nodejs and for the compiled language go.
+I've taken Java for the compiled into bytecode language, for the interpreted language I've chosen nodejs and for the compiled language go.
-So with theses examples we have all types of language.
-For example Python should use the same way than nodeJS because it's also a interpredted language.
+So with these examples, we have all types of language.
+For example Python, should use the same way than nodeJS because it's also an interpreted language.

 ## JAVA

-For Java, the code is compiled to Java bytecode and it's architecteure independant.
-So when you build in arm or in amd64 the Java Bytecode will be the same.
-In this example I will build the package into docker using a multistage build to avoid installing Java and maven locally.
+For Java, the code is compiled to Java bytecode and it's architecture-independent.
+So when you build in arm or amd64 the Java Bytecode will be the same.
+In this example, I will build the package into docker using a multistage build to avoid installing Java and maven locally.
 I use `FROM --platform=$BUILDPLATFORM maven:3-openjdk-15-slim AS build` to avoid building the image two times.
 Indeed the second times the build layer will be cached.
 ```
 cd java
 ```